Characterization of the correlated background for a sterile neutrino search using the first dataset of the JSNS$^2$ experiment: Event selection and results

 \section{Event selection and results}

 The data set used for the background estimation was obtained using the kicker trigger.
 The total number of beam spills was 8092503, equivalent to 3.5~days of data taking.
-Since the obtained waveforms, given the 25~\micro width, contains multiple events, we therefore used an event definition based on the number of hit PMTs in order to extract each event.
+Since the obtained waveforms, given the 25~\micro width, contain multiple events, we therefore used an event definition based on the number of hit PMTs in order to extract each event.
 We constructed a hit time series at each trigger by accumulating hit information along the FADC window with 60~ns coincidence width over all the PMTs.
 The coincidence width was determined by considering a typical PMT pulse shape and a safety factor from timing calibration.
 The event discrimination threshold is set to 10 hits and 50 p.e., which corresponds to an energy well below 1~MeV.

-The event vertex position and energy reconstruction is performed simultaneously based on a maximum likelihood algorithm using the charge response of each PMT.
-Both vertex position and energy were calibrated using 8~MeV peak in the energy spectrum, resulting from thermal neutron capture on Gd (nGd) by deploying a $^{252}$Cf source.
-The reconstruction performance can be found in~\cite{cite:PAC31} for the nGd events and for events with up to 60~MeV using Michel electrons in~\cite{cite:HJKPS2020}.
+The event vertex position and energy reconstruction is performed simultaneously based on a maximum-likelihood algorithm using the charge response of each PMT.
+Both vertex position and energy were calibrated by deploying a $^{252}$Cf source and using the 8~MeV peak in the energy spectrum resulting from thermal neutron capture on Gd (nGd).
+The reconstruction performance can be found in~\cite{cite:PAC31} for nGd events and~\cite{cite:HJKPS2020} for events with up to 60~MeV using Michel electrons.

 The selection criteria and estimated efficiency are given in Table~\ref{tab:selec_eff} and a more detailed description is found in~\cite{cite:TDR}.
-The selection criteria applied in this analysis are nearly identical to those in~\cite{cite:TDR}
+The selection criteria applied in this analysis are nearly identical to those in~\cite{cite:TDR}.